Homological percolation on a torus: plaquettes and permutohedra: Introduction

 \subsection{Main results}

 Our first set of results is in the case of plaquette percolation on the torus.
 Let $d,N\in\N,$ $d>1,$ $1\leq i \leq d-1$ and $p\in\paren{0,1}.$ As above, denote by $T^d_N = \Z^d / (N\Z)^d$ the regular cubical complex on the $d$-dimensional torus with $N^d$ cubes of width one.
-Let $H_i\paren{X}$ be homology with coefficients in a fixed field $F.$ The choice of $F$ only matters in the arguments of Section~\ref{sec:surjective}, which is reflected in the minor restrictions on the characteristic of $F$ (denoted $\mathrm{char}\paren{F}$) stated in the main theorems.
+Let $H_i\paren{X}$ be homology with coefficients in a fixed field $\F.$ A brief review of homology can be found in Section~\ref{sec:homology}.
+The choice of $\F$ only matters in the arguments of Section~\ref{sec:surjective}, which is reflected in the minor restrictions on the characteristic of $\F$ (denoted $\mathrm{char}\paren{\F}$) stated in the main theorems.
 Roughly speaking, our proofs rely on three symmetries: the symmetry of the plaquette system with its dual, the symmetry of individual plaquettes (that is, the existence of a transitive group action on the set of plaquettes), and the symmetry properties of the homology groups of the torus.
 The hypotheses on the homology coefficient field are crucial for the third symmetry; they ensure that the homology groups of the torus are maximally symmetric in the sense that they are irreducible representations of the point symmetry group of the lattice.
+This ensures that there is a sharp transition from the appearance of the first non-zero giant cycle to the appearance of a basis of giant cycles.
+See the third paragraph of Section~\ref{sec:examples} for an example.